trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

 We recommend reducing the configuration files to have the minimum set of required properties, as additional properties may cause problems.

-The configuration files must exist on all Presto nodes.
-If you are referencing existing Hadoop config files, make sure to copy them to any Presto nodes that are not running Hadoop.
+The configuration files must exist on all Trino nodes.
+If you are referencing existing Hadoop config files, make sure to copy them to any Trino nodes that are not running Hadoop.

 HDFS Username and Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before running any ``CREATE TABLE`` or ``CREATE TABLE AS`` statements for Hive tables in Presto, you need to check that the user Presto is using to access HDFS has access to the Hive warehouse directory.
+Before running any ``CREATE TABLE`` or ``CREATE TABLE AS`` statements for Hive tables in Trino, you need to check that the user Trino is using to access HDFS has access to the Hive warehouse directory.
 The Hive warehouse directory is specified by the configuration variable ``hive.metastore.warehouse.dir`` in ``hive-site.xml``, and the default value is ``/user/hive/warehouse``.

-When not using Kerberos with HDFS, Presto accesses HDFS using the OS user of the Presto process.
-For example, if Presto is running as ``nobody``, it accesses HDFS as ``nobody``.
-You can override this username by setting the ``HADOOP_USER_NAME`` system property in the Presto :ref:`presto_jvm_config`, replacing ``hdfs_user`` with the appropriate username:
+When not using Kerberos with HDFS, Trino accesses HDFS using the OS user of the Trino process.
+For example, if Trino is running as ``nobody``, it accesses HDFS as ``nobody``.
+You can override this username by setting the ``HADOOP_USER_NAME`` system property in the Trino :ref:`trino_jvm_config`, replacing ``hdfs_user`` with the appropriate username:

 .. code-block:: text